-“Accidental Racist” (2013) is a song by white country-rock singer Brad Paisley.
-In it he defends wearing the “red flag”, the Confederate flag under which General Robert E. Lee defended the American South’s right to keep blacks in iron chains as slaves.
+“Accidental Racist” (2013) is a song by White American country-rock singer Brad Paisley.
+In it he defends wearing the “red flag”, the Confederate flag under which General Robert E. Lee defended the South’s right to keep Blacks in iron chains as slaves.
 It features black rapper LL Cool J, who says stuff like this:

 I guess we’re both guilty of judgin’ the cover not the book.

 I’d love to buy you a beer, conversate and clear the air.

 The past is the past, you feel me.

 Let bygones be bygones.

 R.I.P.
 Robert E. Lee

 - Blacks are just as racist as Whites;

 - racism is all an honest misunderstanding;